timflutre/model4all/README.md

 Concretely, you can contribute by:
 - reporting [issues](https://github.com/timflutre/model4all/issues);
-- proposing [pull requests](https://github.com/timflutre/model4all/pulls) (if substantial, please create a new [branch](https://www.git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell)).
+- proposing [pull requests](https://github.com/timflutre/model4all/pulls) (to the "dev" branch, not "master"; read more on [branching](https://www.git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell)).